 Take a small banana muffin.
 At about 275 calories per serving, it contains a sixth of the dietary caloric requirement of a sedentary female office worker.
 That is one way of putting things into perspective.

-If you’re not keen to do simple divisions, a general rule of thumb is: Any food that contains 400 or more calories per serving is a food high in calories, according to USDA guidelines.
+If you’re not keen to do simple divisions, a general rule of thumb is: Any food that contains 400 or more calories per serving is a food high in calories, according to USDA (United States Department of Agriculture) guidelines.

-For foods that don’t come with neat packaging and nutrition facts, do check out the convenient “Energy and Nutrient Composition of Foods” tool on Health Promotion Board.
+For foods that don’t come with neat packaging and nutrition facts, do check out the convenient “Energy & Nutrient Composition of Food” tool on Health Promotion Board.